vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v1/persons/sage-bloodlines/AngIrasaH/prajAH_khyAtyAH/bharadvAjaH/bhAradvAjaH/_index.md

 Contemprory of Appayya Dikshit and paramaguru of Sri Raghavendra thirta.Authoritative in Vedanta and 64 arts.
 He is the founder of Kumbakkona  mutt

 ### अप्पय्य-दीक्षितः
+- his ancestors were from the banks of Narmada and slowly moved to North Arcot due to disturbances in North.
+- The family became heavily Teluguized whilst settling in North Arcot.
+It is observed by the way they speak Tamil using Telugu aphorisms, having Venkanna as their kuladevata and naming their children as Venkata
+- He belonged to Bharadwaja gotra and a Samavedi.
+(6/n)
-An आन्ध्रदेश ornament of the भारद्वाज गोत्र of the भारद्वाज गण of the आङ्गिरसाः (Descendants of ऋषि अङ्गिरस् ); championed the defense of शैवमत against the churlish, authored many a beautiful स्तोत्र; an ocean of वेद & वेदान्त & a genius of the field of poetics.
+- championed the defense of शैवमत against the churlish, authored many a beautiful स्तोत्र; an ocean of वेद & वेदान्त & a genius of the field of poetics.

 - Defeat by bhaTTatiri - See [heliocentricism page](/jyotiSham/history/heliocentrism/).